wmau/CaImAn-Wrapper/README.md

 ## Running CaImAn Wrapper
 Running caiman_wrapper will crop and spatially downsample (2x) your videos first and save those new videos to a user-defined directory.
-There are flags that allow you to skip these steps if you wish.
+There are flags that allow you to skip these steps if you wish, just copy your files to destination_dir (see below).
 Make sure your video files are labeled with leading 0s (e.g., movie-000.tif, movie-001.tif) for them to be sorted correctly (i.e., movie-10.tif will be sorted before movie-2.tif, which is not good).
-This module was originally written for analyzing Inscopix recordings, which omit the numeric tag on its first tif file, so there is a tag
-(default True) to move that file to the front.
+This module was originally written for analyzing Inscopix recordings, which omit the numeric tag on its first tif file, so there is a tag (default True) to move that file to the front.
 Set is_inscopix=False to not do this.

-For default use:
+Initialize the Python object:
 ```
 import caiman_wrapper as cw
 raw_file_dir = 'directory//where//your//raw//files//are'